 An advanced study of protocols employed to implement business/organizational networking solutions.
 An in-depth analysis of available hardware and software used in the design of networks and the respective cost/benefit tradeoffs.
 Prerequisite: CPSC 3354 and CPSC 3623.
-Lab fee required.

 CPSC 4202.
 Computer Science Senior Capstone